Should I renew my life insurance policy? Your renewal options explained

-When a term life insurance policy expires, policyholders have a few options: they can let the policy lapse, they can apply for a whole new policy, or they can renew their existing policy.
-There are benefits to renewing a term life insurance policy, including not having to undergo additional medical tests, though premiums can be substantially higher.
+When a term life insurance policy expires, policyholders have a few options.
+They can let the policy lapse, they can apply for a whole new policy, or they can renew their existing policy.
+There are many benefits to renewing a term life insurance policy.
+They include not having to undergo additional medical tests, though premiums can be substantially higher.

 Term life insurance has the word term in it for a reason – it covers you for a limited period of time.
-Typically, that time period could be 10, 15, 20, 25, 30 years, or until a certain age, depending on what you initially selected when you purchased the policy.
+Typically, short-term life insurance lasts for 10, 15, 20, 25, 30 years, or until a certain age, depending on what you initially selected when you purchased the policy.

 What happens when my term life insurance policy expires?